CHAKOTAY99/thymeblog/README.md

 14. ~~Introduce a base layout~~

+## HOWTO
+CSS, Templates and Markdown need to be provided in accordance to the project structure.
+The program will not handle cases in which these are not provided.

+This project has a template already provided.

 ## Standalone system

 In a perfect world I would want to point the jar file to a folder with the entire sitemap and it will output the entire website in an output folder.